The Best Hotels in the Caribbean

 Jade Mountain, St Lucia

-Imagine waking up and slipping straight into your own infinity pool, with unparalleled views of the dramatic twin peaks of the Pitons, a UNESCO World Heritage site.
+Imagine waking up and slipping straight into your own infinity pool, with unparalleled views of St Lucia's dramatic twin peaks of the Pitons, a UNESCO World Heritage site.
 Accommodation at Jade Mountain features no fourth wall, so your living space opens up onto the lush surroundings.
 What’s more, there are no televisions or telephones to interrupt your serenity.
 Foodies will be in heaven here – the Jade Mountain Club offers a superb gourmet menu devised by award-winning chef Allen Susser.
 Weekly culinary events include chocolate sensory tasting and the St Lucian rum mixology class, but my personal favourite is the Jade Lunch & Learn Cooking Class.
 Afterwards, you can tuck into your three-course menu while a wine expert pairs the perfect tipple with your cuisine.

 Grace Bay Club, Turks and Caicos